Authors (New Zealand)

 V.M.
 Jones (1958 –)

 Margaret Mahy (1936 – 2012)

-Tips: Some authors have their own official websites, like the ones highlighted above.
+Tips: Some authors have their own official websites, like the ones with asterisks above.
 Use Google to search for an author's official website.
-If you put speech marks ” ” or ‘ ‘ around your search term , Google will search for it as a phrase, which is very handy if you’re looking for the name of a person.
-If an author has died, then you may find an obituary - a tribute to their life.
+If you put speech marks " " or ' ' around your search term, Google will search for it as a phrase, which is very handy if you’re looking for the name of a person.

 Facts, interviews & biographies

 These are some of our favourite websites for finding out about New Zealand writers.